zapier/zapier-platform/packages/cli/README.md

 1. To do processing (usually involving [`bundle.inputData`](#bundleinputdata)) before a request is made
 2. To do processing of an API's response before you return data to Zapier
-3. To process a non-JSON response
+3. To process an unusual response type, such as XML

 To make a manual request, pass your [request options](#http-request-options) to `z.request()` then use the resulting [response object](#http-response-object) to return the data you want: